MAX and the Future of Creativity and Design

 First, our cloud-first approach ensures your assets and edits are all in sync across devices, allowing you to create where and when you want, with the latest, full fidelity version of your content.

 Second, we help you address the demands of increasing content velocity by providing a marketplace for design content that helps you work faster.

 And third, it’s all built with a hyper focus on experience —so our members can do their best work faster and easier, and the tools simply get out of the way so the focus can be on creation.

-This is the essence of this release.
+This is the essence of the 2017 release of Creative Cloud.
 Much of this is available today, with more updates available over the coming months:

 - The Adobe XD Beta is the only all-in-one tool for designing and prototyping mobile apps and websites.
 We’ve fine-tuned it with new workflows that make iteration, exploration and collaboration easier than ever.
 It now offers layers and symbols support, commenting on shared prototypes, and mobile apps for iOS and Android with real-time design and prototype

 - Project Felix is a new app that empowers the creation of photo-realistic compositions combining 3D and 2D assets.
 It is a strong complement to Photoshop, and it’s easy to use, even for those who aren’t a 3D expert.

 - Video Updates: We’re pushing video effects further than ever before with the new Cinema 4D rendering engine in After Effects, a VR feature in Premiere Pro that seamlessly detects and applies content settings, and Character Animator that brings characters to life using your own artwork and expressions.
 With every one of these improvements, we’ve kept workflow efficiency in mind, making it easier to co-edit and optimize video delivery across social channels.